45 Tips and Tools for Travel Nursing Road Trips

 1) Plan Your Road Trip

-This might sound obvious, but a lot of travel websites and blog posts about road trips recommend a “flexible itinerary”.
-Essentially, get the map out and go with the flow.
+I’m sure it sounds obvious that you should plan your road trip.
+However, a lot of travel websites and blog posts about road trips recommend a “flexible itinerary”.
+Essentially, map it out and go with the flow.
 They say this makes the trip more fun.

-The problem is that you could actually miss something that you would really like to see if you only knew it was there.
+The problem is that you could actually miss something that you would really like to see or do if you only knew it was there in advance.
 You could also get stuck without knowing where the next place to sleep or rest is located.
 More importantly, travel nurses are often taking road trips to get to their next assignment, so time can be an important factor.

 Therefore, consider mapping a detailed trip itinerary in advance.
 By doing so, you can avoid potential pitfalls and take advantage of tons of tools and services that can help you get the most out of your road trips.